PrajwalMDeshanur/oops-airline-reservation/README.md

 #### ⦁	It checks the balance in the bank account for payment and then proceeds to the next step based on the payment.
 #### ⦁	Check the number of luggage to see if additional charges are required based on weight.
 #### ⦁	The notice board displays the details of the flight.

+#### State Pattern:
+The booking process employs an abstract BookingStatus class with specific states—Processing, Confirm, and Aborted.
+This encapsulates the booking state and allows the system to change its behavior based on the current status.